 Deleting a Discord server from the mobile app is a bit different from its desktop app.
 Even if you use Discord only from your mobile, you can delete your server from the app.
 Here is how to do it:

-- Open the Discord app on your Android and iOS, and hop into your server that you want to delete.
+- Open the Discord app on your Android and iOS, and hop into the server that you want to delete.